|

 You will love the fact that natural stone sinks

-and vessel sinks are
+and bathtubs are

 extremely easy to care for.
 In fact, they are